Quansight-Labs/quansight-labs-site/posts/2019/09/ruby-wrappers-for-the-xnd-project.md

 that libgumath provides for this purpose.
 Therefore we also provide a kernel generator called [xndtools](https://xnd.readthedocs.io/en/latest/xndtools/index.html#kernel-generator) that allows writing gumath kernels by simply providing the function that needs to wrapped.
 However, this functionality has not yet been tested for Ruby.

+# Conclusion and Future Work

+The current state of the Ruby XND wrappers makes them suitable for the XND libraries via Ruby, but what would be truly exciting would be have a more Ruby-like API that conforms to accepted Ruby idioms and creates a truly intuitive XND Ruby interface, rather than simply a one-on-one mapping of functions.

+In the future we also plant to integrate XND with various Ruby libraries like rubyplot and daru and expand the uses of XND even further.
+For example, operators like multiplication in other scientific languages like MATLAB simply work with operator overloading by using the `*` operator between objects.
+Similarly over-riding operators on `XND` and calling the underlying gumath kernel is a work in progress.

+Similarly, have a 'Ruby-like' API that allows better method chaining in the sense of Rails or rspec should free up the programmer of having to 'think' of the interfaces and make array computations much more intuitive for programmers.
+These changes will of course be implemented after XND reaches a critical base of users who are willing to provide feedback and try out new interfaces.
+We plan to integrate XND into [rubyplot](https://github.com/sciruby/rubyplot) to achieve this goal of more usage.

+The C API for the wrapper is also quite limiting as of now, and it would be quite a pain for another Ruby gem to use XND via the C API.
+Therefore, improving the C API is also something that we will be seriously looking into in the future.